MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 **Human connection**.
 We learn best through **social interactions** from people we feel connected to.
 Technical mentoring done right forms a human connection between mentor and mentee that enhances the learning experience.

-## How do we get good at technical mentoring
+## How do we get good at technical mentoring for graduate software developers

-Now that I have briefly outline what technical mentoring is and why it is so powerful, I want to share some tips we've learned around how to get good at it.
+Now that I have briefly outline what technical mentoring and some of the reasons why it is so powerful, I want to share some tips we've learned around how to get good at it.
+I'm going to focus on mentoring software developers who are new in their career.
+I stress this because I believe as someone becomes more experienced the tools you use to mentor them change.

 Some of these are general tips relevant to any form of mentoring, others are specific to technical mentorship.

-##

-## Establish ground rules upfront
+## Establish how the mentoring relationship is going to work

+It seems obvious but I've seen the results of not establishing these upfront.
+Some of the things you want to clarify...

-* Knowing when and how often you will meet with your mentee
+* How often you will meet
-* What do they value
-* Logistics, how often are you going to meet, what do you expect
 * What are you aiming at
-* When will this end, what is the journey like
+* When will you end the mentoring period

 ## Have a direction you are heading and help them understand why something is important